Charged with Misdemeanor Hit and Run (Vehicle Code 20002) in Orange County?

 Call us today to discuss your case in a free case evaluation!

-Basically, according to a Santa Ana hit and run defense attorney, if you are involved in an accident that causes damage to another's car or property, no matter how minor or major, you must immediately stop, give the other person your information, and provide your driver's license and vehicle registration upon request.
+Basically, according to a hit and run defense attorney, if you are involved in an accident that causes damage to another's car or property, no matter how minor or major, you must immediately stop, give the other person your information, and provide your driver's license and vehicle registration upon request.

-One Newport Beach criminal defense lawyer says way too many people make the mistake after “lightly” hitting or “tapping” another car that they can just leave since there appeared to be no damage to the other person’s car, however this is a clear violation of California’s misdemeanor hit and run law and many people have faced such charges based on this very situation.
+One criminal defense lawyer says way too many people make the mistake after “lightly” hitting or “tapping” another car that they can just leave since there appeared to be no damage to the other person's car, however this is a clear violation of California's misdemeanor hit and run law and many people have faced such charges based on this very situation.

 Law Office of Michael L. Guisti wants you to know that regardless of how serious the accident is, or isn't, by leaving the scene of the accident it can be viewed as a blatant disregard for others by an Orange County judge and jury, which means that judge and jury may be rough on you if you fled the scene without stopping.

-As one Huntington Beach criminal attorney knows from years of courtroom experience, in order to prove that you were involved in a misdemeanor hit and run the Orange County District Attorney must prove the following four facts, the first, you were involved in an accident that resulted in another's property being damaged; the second, that you knew an accident had occurred; the third, that you were involved in the accident where either you knew property was damaged, or that the accident was of such a nature that it was probable that another's property was damaged; and the forth, that you failed to perform all the duties outlined above.
+As a criminal attorney knows from years of courtroom experience, in order to prove that you were involved in a misdemeanor hit and run the Orange County District Attorney must prove the following four facts, the first, you were involved in an accident that resulted in another's property being damaged; the second, that you knew an accident had occurred; the third, that you were involved in the accident where either you knew property was damaged, or that the accident was of such a nature that it was probable that another's property was damaged; and the forth, that you failed to perform all the duties outlined above.

 The Orange County jury will be instructed that in order to find you guilty they must unanimously agree that you failed to perform those four duties.